-As new viral infections continue to develop globally such as Ebola, MERS-CoV, and the current COVID-19 pandemic, a number of antiviral herbs have been highlighted for their broad-spectrum effect on the immune system.
+New viral infections continue to develop globally such as Ebola, MERS-CoV, and the current COVID-19 pandemic.
+Several antiviral herbs have been highlighted for their broad-spectrum effect on the immune system.

-This is why we’ve decided to outline our top 10 favourite antiviral herbs to help your body ward off those persistent viruses.
+We have outlined our top 10 favorite antiviral herbs to help your body ward off those persistent viruses.

-Astragalus is a legume that has been used in Traditional Chinese Medicine for centuries to replenish the so-called Qi, believed to be the vital energy of the body, and help boost the immune system.
-The herb is considered an adaptogen, meaning it helps the body maintain physiological balance.
+Astragalus is a legume that has been used in Traditional Chinese Medicine for centuries to replenish Qi.
+Qi is believed to be the vital energy of the body that helps boost the immune system.
+The herb is considered an adaptogen, meaning it helps the body maintain balance.

-Astragalus has a stimulating effect on the immune system, increasing the number of white blood cells and immunological functions that help us fight off pathogens like viruses.
+The herb has a stimulating effect on the immune system.
+Consuming Astragalus can increase the number of white blood cells that help us fight off pathogens like viruses.

-Particularly, Astragalus has been found to have an effect on cardiovascular and neuroendocrine systems and been used in treatment of a wide variety of infections and an adjunction to cancer therapy.
+Particularly, Astragalus has been found to have an effect on cardiovascular and neuroendocrine systems.
+It has also been used in the treatment of a wide variety of infections and an adjunction to cancer therapy.

-Astragalus has also been specifically studied for its inhibitory effect on cervical epithelial cell growth (cervical cancer cell growth).
+The active compounds have also been specifically studied for their inhibitory effect on cervical epithelial cell growth (cervical cancer cell growth).

 Green Tea Extract (EGCG)

-The active compounds within green tea are catechins, specifically epigallocatechingallate (EGCG), which have been found to play a critical role in cancer chemoprevention, diabetes, neurodegenerative diseases, stroke, and other biochemical disorders.
+The active compounds within green tea are catechins, specifically epigallocatechin gallate (EGCG).
+EGCG has been found to play a role in cancer chemoprevention, diabetes, neurodegenerative diseases, stroke, and other biochemical disorders.

-In viral infections, EGCG has been found to inhibit the early stage of infections, through attachment, entry and membrane fusion by interfering with viral membrane proteins.
+In viral infections, EGCG has been found to inhibit the early stage of infections by interfering with a viruses proteins.

 Broccoli Sprout Extract

-Broccoli sprout extract contains a number of antiviral compounds; sulforaphane, Indole-3-carbinol and DIM, that contain powerful metabolites that support the body in repair of DNA damage.
+Several anti-viral compounds are found in broccoli sprout extract.
+Sulforaphane, Indole-3-carbinol, and DIM, which contain powerful metabolites that support the body in the repair of DNA damage.

-Research has found sulforaphane exhibits anticancer activity, cardiovascular disease prevention, hypotensive effects and myopia prevention.
-The anti-cancer effect of sulforaphane is attributed to its induction of phase II detoxification enzymes and prevention of generation of phase I.
+Research has found sulforaphane exhibits anticancer activity, cardiovascular disease prevention, hypotensive effects, and myopia prevention.
+The anti-cancer effect of sulforaphane is due to its impact on phase II detoxification enzymes and prevention of generation of phase I.